devanandb/jimnieters-online/content/case-studies/recruiting-app-redesign.md

 __

 This last screen is the Landing Page that appears when the recruiter has posted a job.
 This was entirely our recommendation and design, and research showed that it helped recruiters understand that there are things they must do to get more relevant candidates.
-In the end, there were many ways to represent this page, but the team chose this representation.
-For example, the Effectiveness score (40%) could have appeared in a bar, showing more visually how complete their job ad is.
-This would have provided greater visual prominence, and we urged the internal UX team to test different landing pages with different visual treatments, to continue improving.
+In the end, there were many ways to represent this page, but the team chose this option.
+For example, the Effectiveness score (40%) could have appeared in a bar, showing more prominently how complete their job ad is.
+We urged the internal UX team to test different landing pages with different visual treatments, to continue improving, given the value of this page.